When it comes to public safety, there is no plan B.

 FirstNet Data Collection

-In preparation for SLIGP Phase 2 FirstNet data collection and management needs, SAIC has developed the Mobile Data Survey Tool (MDST) and the PLMN ID Public Safety Broadband Network (PSBN) Numbering Administration Tool for the allocation and assignment of LTE Network identifiers.
+For SLIGP Phase 2 FirstNet data collection and management needs, SAIC developed the Mobile Data Survey Tool (MDST) and the PLMN ID Public Safety Broadband Network (PSBN) Numbering Administration Tool for the allocation and assignment of LTE Network identifiers.
 Further, SAIC’s engineering SMEs support the Broadband 101 and Coverage workshops, preparing states not only for data collection but for the upcoming state network design consultations.

 Fulfilling the mission of interoperable communications.